Kabir-Narula/OOP244-Seneca-College/README.md

 By accessing and utilizing the content within this repository, you affirm that you comprehend the significance of academic integrity ([Academic Integrity Policy](https://www.senecacollege.ca/about/policies/academic-integrity-policy.html)) and that you'll use this material prudently to enrich your learning voyage.

-## Need Help? 🆘

-Should you encounter any challenges or have queries concerning the assignments or C++ programming in general, don't hesitate to reach out to me.
-I'm eager to lend a helping hand!
-Feel free to contact me through the following channels:

-- 📧 Email: ackerlevi102@gmail.com

-Happy coding and learning!